Alberta wants changes to ‘women studies’ course focused on hairstyling, cooking

-Alberta’s education minister wants a central school division to immediately re-evaluate a course entitled “Women Studies.”
+Alberta’s education minister wants a school division to immediately revamp a course entitled “Women Studies” which teaches tween girls about hairstyles, flattering clothing, dinner party etiquette and polite conversation.

-The course – offered to girls in Grades 6 to 9 – focuses on hairstyling, recipes and interior decor.

-Minister David Eggen said the government has made gender equity a top priority and understands why concerns are being raised about the content of the course offered by the Pembina Hills School Division.
+David Eggen says the NDP government has made gender equity a top priority and understands why concerns are being raised about the course offered by the Pembina Hills School Division to girls in Grades 6 to 9.

 “Alberta Education and representatives from my office are in contact with the school board and will be seeking changes to this course immediately,” he said in an emailed statement.

+“These are issues that the girls are talking about in class.
+We will be reviewing the curriculum to ensure that it doesn’t reinforce stereotypes in the process of encouraging positive self-image and self-esteem.”

-An official with the division, which is responsible for about 3,800 students in 15 community schools, was expected to respond later on Wednesday.
+The division, which oversees 3,800 students in 15 community schools, is mulling over an invitation from the University of Alberta’s women and gender studies department for students to visit the campus and attend a class.

 The course, which drew 25 girls when it was offered last month, was featured in a blog post on the division’s website last week.

-Michelle Savoie, a teacher in the division, said the course is intended to help girls navigate adolescence with healthy self-esteem.
+Teacher Michelle Savoie said the curriculum is intended to help girls navigate adolescence with healthy self-esteem.

 “In this age of social media, girls are being frequently compared to others and exposed to messages about how they aren’t good enough unless they dress and behave a certain way,” she is quoted as saying in the post.